chrislevinecentric/Documentation-Starter/src/content/docs/contents/buttons.md

 ![](/buttons.svg)

-1. **Button**: Houses the contents of the Button.
-Visual appearance differs based on button type.
+1. **Primary Button:** A button that is discoverable and used as the most important action to take on a page.
-2. **Label**: Specific text describing the action.
+2. **Secondary Button:** A button or set of buttons that is less important than the Primary Button.
 3. **Icon (Conditional)**: Supplementary visual indicator that can be positioned alone or added to the left or right of the label.

 ## Design Guidelines